funalab/CULPICO/README.md

 # UnsupDomaAda_for_SemaSeg_of_Cell_Images

 This is the code for [Cell segmentation without annotation by unsupervised domain adaptation based on cooperative self-learning](hoge).
-This project is carried out in cooperation with [Funahashi Lab. at Keio University](https://fun.bio.keio.ac.jp/).
+This project was carried out in the [Funahashi Lab. at Keio University](https://fun.bio.keio.ac.jp/).

 ## Overview